prajwalnayak7/Blog/content/pages/about.md

 I'm a Software Engineer by profession and hustler by choice.
 Rightenousness and compassionate capitalism are the principles I believe in.

-Leverage of Software technology and the possibility of a resource unconstrained future excites me.
+Leverage of technology and the possibility of a resource unconstrained future excites me.

 Wanna grab a cup of coffee ☕ ? or have a small chat 🤝🏻, feel free to ping me [HERE](/pages/contact/).
 Thanks for Visiting !! 👍🏻